Six Letter Girl Names

 Six letters may be the ideal length for baby names, according to research.
 Along with the international favorites Sophia and Olivia, 6 letter girl names ranking in the US Top 100 include Amelia, Harper, Claire, and Evelyn.

 Unique 6 letter girl names attracting fresh attention include Briony, Elowen, and Verity.
-Six letter girl names might have one, two, or three syllables and can be found in all styles.
+Six letter girl names might have one, two, or three syllables and can be found in all styles and vibes.

 Search for the ideal name for your daughter among the 6 letter girl names here, ordered by current popularity on Nameberry.